xaamin/unstated-logger/README.md

 ## API

-When logger started, it exposes some methods and config options so you can use in DevTools to explore the containers or their state.
+After logger get staterted it exposes some methods and config options so you can explore the containers or their states in the Dev Tools panel.

 ```js
 // Get all the states in the store